The Ice Circles Mystery

 Some investigation was needed.

-It seems that the ice circle phenomenon is not limited to Lake Bled.
+It seems that the ice circles phenomenon is not limited to Lake Bled, but have been spotted in a variety of locations around the world.
 In 2009 giant ice circles were spotted on Lake Baikal in Siberia from the international space station.
-Ice circles are apparently nothing new to the Russian government, which has documented many of them over the years.
+This phenomena is apparently nothing new to the Russian government, which has documented many of them over the years.

 Experts claim it’s the result of methane emissions from the lake bottom, which apparently creates a rising mass of warm water.
 This mass begins swirling in a circular pattern because of the Coriolis force, the phenomenon caused by the Earth’s rotation.
 When the warm water reaches the underside of the surface ice it begins to melt the ice in a ring shape.